 Three new COVID-19 cases confirmed within Niagara schools

-According to provincial data 39 students and 16 staff members in Niagara have tested positive for COVID-19 within the last 14 days:
+According to provincial data 42 students and 15 staff members have tested positive for COVID-19 within the last 14 days:

 Grimsby - Central Public School - 1 student